 Youth Advisory Council Teacher Mini-Grants

 Public and private school teachers and counselors in Mason County are eligible to apply.
 You may only submit one application, and grants are limited to one per classroom and one per teacher per school year.
 Grants may be up to $500 for specific projects or programs, including program enhancement that meets curriculum guidelines, expanding an already existing unit, student awards, special events, professional development, artists in residence, or parent involvement programs.
 Grants are not awarded for basic supplies.
-You can access the application when the window opens in summer of 2022.
+Applications will be available through our online application system, Submittable, beginning August 4.